dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-02-yielding-generators.md

 <!--preview-post-from-here-->

-The previous blogpost was about coroutines as threads implementation which is probably the most intuitive usage for coroutines.
-However, there is another widespread and time-tested implementation based on generators with `yield` keyword and composable promises with `async/await`.
+The previous blogpost was about coroutines as threads which is probably the most intuitive coroutines implementation to use.
+However, there is another widespread and time-tested implementation based on generators using `yield` keyword and composable promises using `async/await`.
 This is blog is about generators.
 They have been part of Python [since 2001](https://www.python.org/download/releases/2.2), C# [since 2005](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)#Versions) and JavaScript [since 2015](http://www.ecma-international.org/ecma-262/6.0/index.html).

 The following code examples will use JavaScript (to be precise [ECMAScript 2017](http://www.ecma-international.org/ecma-262/8.0/index.html)).
 There are few reasons: JavaScript coroutines implementation is quite typical; JavaScript is dynamically typed so it should be easier to understand examples without paying too much attention to types; JavaScript has C-like syntax so should look familiar for most developers.

 #### Why use generators?
-The main reason to use generator is to define a lazy [iterator](https://en.wikipedia.org/wiki/Iterator) using more expressive syntax than writing an iterator manually (see [example below](#factorial-example)).
-There are other reasons like simulating concurrency and using generators as a base for implementing async/await but they are less common.
+The main use-case for using generators is to define lazy computation with simpler syntax compared to writing an iterator manually (see [example below](#factorial-example)).
+Sometimes whether the computation lazy or not doesn't matter, because it's just easier to express with generators.
+In other cases, you really want laziness.
+This is often related to constrained resources or performance.
+For example, instead of reading a huge database table into memory a system could load data lazily as it's being processed.

-The simplest use-case for lazy iterator is when the amount of data it needs to iterate through is too large to be stored in memory, e.g. processing rows from huge database table.
-Other reasons might be related to high-level design of the application.
-For example, let's say there is program which reads data from upstream source, performs some processing and sends data to be consumed by downstream system.
-If the downstream system is constantly overloaded, there is no point getting more data from upstream so we could use a generator so that upstream data is consumed one item at a time when there is downstream capacity.
+There are other uses for generators like simulating concurrency and using them as a base for implementing `async/await` but they are less common.

 <a name="basic-generator"/>

 #### The most basic generator